-Fortunately, his collection was bequeathed to the National Maritime Museum in Greenwich, Lord, as well as the Titanic related
+Fortunately, Lord had bequeathed his collection to the National Maritime Museum in Greenwich, and it now encompasses other Titanic related

 items of his friend, Bill Macquitty, who had seen the ship launched, and then, as Arthur C. Clarke once said "sank her again

 a second time" for the 1958 film adaptation of his friend's book, "A Night To Remember."
-Now, these files which
+Now, these files and items which

 helped to generate "A Night To Remember" and "The Night Lives On" are indexed

-and open for perusal ... at least for those of us for whom a trip to Greenwich is no problem.
+and open for perusal in their museum's Caird Library ... at least for those of us for whom a trip to Greenwich is no problem.
 But what about the rest of us?